amitiuttarwar/bitcoin-notes/rebroadcast-history.md

 seeking reviewer feedback to think through edge cases that could arise.

 ## bitcoin-core-dev IRC meeting on transaction rebroadcasting
-On 07/25/2019, I proposed transaction rebroadcast as a [meeting topic](http://www.erisian.com.au/bitcoin-core-dev/log-2019-07-25.html#l-389), and proposed an approach for moving the rebroadcast logic from the wallet to the node.
-Here I will capture some of the highlights from that discussion, as well as my responses.
+On 07/25/2019, we discussed transaction rebroadcast as a [meeting topic](http://www.erisian.com.au/bitcoin-core-dev/log-2019-07-25.html#l-389), focused on an approach for moving the rebroadcast logic from the wallet to the node.
+Here I will capture some of the highlights from that discussion.

 - A central design question is whether the bandwidth increase is acceptable.